-Teaching English to others who primarily speak another language is both rewarding and in high demand in today's schools and both private or corporate environments.
-Our minor in Teaching English to Speakers of Other Languages develops your practical and theoretical skills for teaching English.
-This is not an ESL endorsement for K-12 teachers.
+Teaching English to others who primarily speak another language is rewarding and in high demand in today's academic, private and corporate environments.
+Our minor in Teaching English to Speakers of Other Languages (TESOL) develops your practical and theoretical skills for English instruction.
+This minor is not an ESL endorsement for K-12 teachers.
 Earning the TESOL minor enhances your major course of study and prepares you for pursuing linguistics at the graduate level.

 If you are a current undergraduate student pursuing any major at A&M-Commerce, you can easily add this minor to your course of study.